PFM-1 mine: Design

-The shape and bright colour is attractive to children, inspiring claims that they were deliberately designed to look like a toy.
-This was denied by the Soviets and, while the mines did endanger children, there is no evidence to suggest they were designed to look appealing.
+The shape and bright colour is attractive to children, inspiring criticism that they look like a toy.

 The mine comes in two variants: PFM-1 and PFM-1S.
-The only difference between the two variants is that the PFM-1S comes with a self-liquidation mechanism, which activates within 1 to 40 hours, depending on the weather conditions.
-The mines cannot be laid manually and must be laid only using minelaying systems, such as remote mining machine UMZ, portable mining kit - PKM (mortar), and those present on MLRS, helicopters (VSM-1 mine system) or airplanes.
-The remote minelaying systems can only use cluster munition containing PFM-1 mines.
+The only difference between the two variants is that the PFM-1S comes with a self-destruct mechanism, with a nominal self destruct time for 85% of all mines of 40 hours.
+The self destruct mechanism is designed to activate after 1– 40 hours depending on ambient temperature.
+The PFM-1S self-destruct mechanism is not very reliable, and is likely to leave mines in an armed or sensitive state; with mines known to continue to randomly self-destruct for weeks after deployment.
+The mines cannot be laid manually and must be laid using minelaying systems, such as the remote mining machine UMZ,the portable mining kit - PKM (mortar), and those present on multiple rocket launchers, helicopters (VSM-1 mine system) or airplanes.
+The remote minelaying systems can only use cluster munitions containing PFM-1 mines.
 The cassettes that contain the PFM-1 mines are KSF-1 (72 PFM-1), KSF-1S (64 PFM-1S) or KSF-1S-0.5 (36 PFM-1 and 36 PFM-1S).

 Because the mine is so light, it can be carried in waterways and move downstream after heavy rains or melting snow.
 The PFM-1 mines are notorious for attaining good camouflage in the conditions of dense foliage, snow or sand.